DC0708/dchawla-portfolio/project.md

 2. Were you able to understand the flow and the data presented?
 Would you like to change/add/remove anything?
 3. Will you be willing to sign the petition?
 If not, why?

+The interview was conducted face to face with 3 cab riders in the age group 24-27.
+The major findings from the interview were as follows :

+Regarding Question-1 : All of them didn't know about the information that is presented above.
+One of them had a vague idea, but she didn't know that the numbers were this big.

+Regarding Question-2 : Yes, they were able to interpret the flow.
+However, one of them said that the end goal wasn't clear from the beginning and it would be better if the basic idea of what the end goal is laid out in the beginning.

+Regarding Question-3 : All of them agreed to signing the petition, but one of them thought its not just background check, but realtime monitoring is what is needed.

+Modifications to be made :
+So, overall through the interview feedback, it was concluded to add some introduction prior to showing up the big number in regard to let users know what the website is all about.
+Also, the petition text would be modified to atleast a background check and also realtime monitoring for better safety.